castai/docs/docs/getting-started/external-cluster/overview.md

 ![img.png](../screenshots/connect-cluster.png)

-The cript will install the agent that will run inside the cluster in read-only mode.
+The script will install the agent that will run inside the cluster in read-only mode.
 After the installation, the agent will collect and analyze your cluster configuration to provide the most optimal setup along with a savings estimation for your current cloud environment.

 To start saving costs, turn the automatic optimization on when you're ready.